-Exclusive First Read: Erik Larson's 'The Splendid And The Vile'
+Exclusive 1st Read: Erik Larson's 'The Splendid And The Vile'

 The Splendid and the Vile